Why A Good Story Wins Offers

 Dyana King is a career coach with Flatiron School.
 She previously worked as a technical recruiter and co-founded a technical recruiting agency, Thinknicity.
 She became a certified professional coach (CPC) in 2012 and specialized in transition and career engagement coaching.

-Disclaimer: The information in this blog is current as of 27 July 2022.
+Disclaimer: The information in this blog is current as of July 27, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.